TIP

 Example hybrid serializer

-public class MigratorSerializer : IObjectSerializer
+public sealed class MigratorSerializer : IObjectSerializer

 {

-private BinaryObjectSerializer binarySerializer;
+private readonly BinaryObjectSerializer binarySerializer;

-private JsonObjectSerializer jsonSerializer;
+private readonly JsonObjectSerializer jsonSerializer;

 public MigratorSerializer()